iagocalazans/declarative-based-flow/README.md

 Simplify your application's control flow and enhance your codebase with Declarative-Based Flow.

-## License
+### License

-This package is distributed under the MIT License.
-Feel free to use it in your projects, and don't forget to star the repository on GitHub if you find it helpful!
+This package is provided under the MIT License.
+You can find the license details in the `LICENSE` file included with the package.

+### Contributions

+Contributions and improvements to this package are welcome.
+If you encounter any issues or have ideas for enhancements, please open an issue or submit a pull request on the package's GitHub repository.

+### Author

+This package was created by Iago Calazans.
+You can contact the author at <iago.calazans@gmail.com> for any questions or inquiries.

+Enjoy using this package to build and execute complex workflows in your Node.js applications!